pythonpioneer/my-notes-backend/README.md

 - It will open your browser(http://localhost:3100)

-## Note

-The app is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.

 ## To Contribute

 To contribute, go to the [contributing.md file](https://github.com/pythonpioneer/pythonpioneer/blob/main/guidelines/CONTRIBUTING.md).
 I will appreciate your efforts.